 All parents and their families have their own unique strengths and needs.

 While we can make some generalisations about the support needs of families where a parent has intellectual disability; like all families, these families are a diverse group.
-Many assumptions about parents with intellectual disability are not supported by research evidence; see our Research centre page for more information.
+Many assumptions about parents with intellectual disability are not supported by research evidence; see our Resources Section for more information.

 Parents with intellectual disability are able to learn and apply adequate parenting skills, based on available evidence.
 Some myths about parents with intellectual disability that are not supported by evidence are: